Installing on Windows

 -

-Management host/IP — The IP address that management service should listen on.
+Management host/IP — Identifies the IP address that the Management service should listen on.
 The IP address

 0.0.0.0